Seitenbau/service-kommune-tracker/src/ratpack/endpoints-v1.0.md

 # GET /api/v1.0/processes/{processId}/events/{eventId}/sum

-Get the sum of all events for a given process and event ID.
+Get the sum of the given events for a given process and event ID.

 ## parameters